Saving for a major event*

 Saving money comes down to controlling what you spend.
 If you have a specific financial goal in mind you need to work out what you can realistically save each month in order to achieve that goal.

 Look at what you need to pay for; is it one big purchase or multiple smaller things?
 Make a list and look at the costs involved.
 This helps to inform your budget, controlling what you spend in order to reach at least the target you set yourself for saving.
+You might also want to get the mobile app for your savings account, so you can always keep track of your transactions and be able to make a mobile deposit whenever you need to.

 A sensible budget should enable you to live comfortably, with a few subtle changes that help you to save.